finahere/finahere/README.md

 <img align="left" alt="google" width="50px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/google/google-original.svg" />
 <img align="left" alt="notion" width="50px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/notion/notion-original.svg" />

----

-### 👩🏻‍💼 About Me

-🔭 I’m currently working on a pomodoro focus tool called 'ReaDoro' short for readerspomodoro.
-🌱 I’m currently learning a refresh on React and UI/UX.
-💬 Ask me about anything at all, i'll be sure to answer if I know.
-📫 Below are my socials if you'd like to connect, and reach out for collaborations ⚡ Fun fact: I love reading and painting too!

 <!--
 **finahere/finahere** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.